Money Matters: 10 Biblical Principles of Financial Stewardship

 Health Insurance: Health insurance is rarely deemed as optional in today’s world of escalating medical costs.
 Most employers offer group health insurance as part of their benefit package but may charge additional premiums for family members.
 Other options do exist outside of group policies such as personal insurance policies and healthcare sharing ministries.

-Life Insurance: Life insurance to cover existing debt and to provide stability in the event of the loss of the family breadwinner should be a part of any family’s financial planning.
+Life Insurance: Life insurance to cover existing debt and to provide stability in the event of the loss of the primary income provider should be a part of any family’s financial planning.
 Life insurance is not intended to provide a living for the survivors; it serves as a cushion to absorb the many bills that often accompany a death and to pay off any existing debt.
 Term life insurance is relatively inexpensive, especially for younger couples, and counsel should be sought to determine the appropriate need for coverage.
 Couples are encouraged to obtain life insurance early in their marriages and certainly before any children are born.
 Not having adequate life insurance can leave your loved ones in financial hardship.

-Discuss the need to make a will.
+Discuss the need to make a will

 Even though a newly married young couple may not have a large estate, it is necessary that a will be developed simply for the ease of transition of property in the event that one or both spouses should die.
 Sometimes people find it difficult to talk about creating a will as it feels morbid or unpleasant.
 However, having a will is part of being a good steward and ensuring that you are not placing a hardship upon your spouse and family.
 Wills are drawn up for individuals, not couples, but often a couple’s individual wills are merely a mirror image of one another.
 Wills are intended to not only determine distribution of assets, but also for the establishment of guardianship for children in the event both parents are taken.
 Couples should establish a will before any children are born.
 The death of loved ones is never easy, but it is possible to help make things less difficult for those left behind when an adequate last will and testament has been established.

-Differences in backgrounds.
+Differences in backgrounds

 • Financial status: parents are quite wealthy vs. parents are quite poor.